Trust deeds in Scotland

 - bankruptcy (called sequestration in Scotland) – this may suit you if your financial situation has become intolerable because you can’t pay your debts as they fall due.
 You can apply for standard bankruptcy if you have debts of £3,000 or more.
 Alternatively you can apply for 'Minimal Assets Process' (MAP) bankruptcy if you have debts of £1,500 or more and you have little or no disposable income or assets that can be used to raise money.
 There is more information about bankruptcy on our bankruptcy page

 If you are considering any of these options, you should get advice from a money adviser.
-You can find your nearest money adviser on the 'find an adviser' page on Scotland's Financial Health Service website.
+Check if you can speak to a money adviser at your local Citizens Advice Bureau.
+Or check where you can find free debt advice and a money adviser on the MoneyHelper website.

 There are free sources of advice, such as Citizens Advice Bureaux, money advice centres and law centres.
 There are also freephone helplines such as the National Debtline and the Stepchange Debt Charity helpline.